 right."

 … Oh sure.
-Like I have some kind of choice in the way my genetic
+Like I have a choice in the way my genetic base pairs are

 Tuesday